-The combination of mechanics, electronics and software is used in everything from robots to refrigerators.
+The combination of mechanics, electronics and software are used in everything from robots to refrigerators.
 With a master degree in Mechatronics you could, for example, make smaller and faster information technology products or create energy saving products.
-Your thorough knowledge and understanding of Mechatronics enables you to create innovative technological solutions to everyday challenges.
-As a master student you can specialise in four areas: Nanotechnology, Embedded Control Systems, Dynamic Mechatronic Systems and Thermal Energy Systems.
+Your thorough knowledge and understanding of Mechatronics enable you to create innovative technological solutions to everyday challenges.
+As a master student, you can specialise in four areas: Nanotechnology, Embedded Control Systems, Dynamic Mechatronic Systems and Thermal Energy Systems.

 The master programme is based on two blocks: a compulsory block called Advanced Mechatronics and Scientific Methods and a specialisation where you can choose between four academic profiles: Thermal Energy Systems, Nanotechnology, Embedded Control Systems or Dynamic Mechatronic Systems.

 Each year more than 1500 international students from all over the world choose to study at the University of Southern Denmark, so you will become part of a lively international student environment.